FoldingCommunity/fah-client-documentation/docs/source/linux/gui_based_installation_linux.rst

 Install the Packages
 ********************

 #.
 Install the FAHClient.
-After the package installs, Folding@Home processes will begin running and consuming CPU cycles.:
+After the package installs, Folding@Home processes will begin running and consuming CPU cycles:

         apt install ./fahclient_7.6.21_amd64.deb